Data Frame Conversion in miniextendr

 Measurement { id: i32, #[dataframe(width = 3)] readings: Vec<f64> },

-Alongside to_dataframe (which produces a single aligned data.frame with NA/NULL fill for variants that donβt carry a field), enums also expose to_dataframe_split which partitions the rows by variant.
-Each partition is a data.frame with only that variantβs own columns β no NA-filled columns from sibling variants.
+Alongside the aligned form (into_dataframe(), which produces a single data frame with NA/NULL fill for variants that donβt carry a field), enums also expose to_dataframe_split, which partitions the rows by variant.
+Each partition is a data frame with only that variantβs own columns β no NA-filled columns from sibling variants.
+It returns an miniextendr_api::List (a bare data.frame for a single-variant enum, a named list otherwise), so a #[miniextendr] function returns List:

 |---|---|